toitware/artemis/README.md

 - `start-mosquitto`: configures Artemis to use a local Mosquitto broker, and starts it in the foreground.

-Note that the `add-local-*` clauses use your external IP address, so that flashed devices can connect to the local server.
-This means that you might need to re-run the `add-local-*` clauses if your external IP address changes.
+Note that the `add-local-*` clauses use your LAN IP address, so that flashed devices can connect to the local server.
+This means that you might need to re-run the `add-local-*` clauses if your LAN IP address changes.

 Before being able to flash a device, you need to log in, and create an organization first.
 Also, you need to upload a valid Artemis service to